2i2c-org/team-compass/practices/development.md

 ### Backlog item limits

-Our goal is to have backlog items that roughly cover the next 3 [sprint cycles](coordination:sprints).
+Our goal is to have backlog items that roughly cover the next 3 [cycle cycles](coordination:cycles).
 We **should not have more backlog items than this amount**.

-You can estimate the number of items on the board at any one time by assuming that **each team member (at 100% FTE) can accomplish about 2 items per sprint**.
+You can estimate the number of items on the board at any one time by assuming that **each team member (at 100% FTE) can accomplish about 2 items per cycle**.
 You can then calculate the rough number of items on this board with the equation:

 ```
-n_team_members * 2 (items per sprint) * 3 (sprints on the board)
+n_team_members * 2 (items per cycle) * 3 (cycles on the board)
 ```

 So if we have 5.5 team members available (if one of them is at 50% FTE), then the team backlog should have around `5.5 * 2 * 3 = 33 deliverables` on it.

 ### Adding backlog items

-We should add items to our team backlog when we have capacity to do the work in the next 3 sprints, and when those items are ready to be prioritized over all the other work that we *could* do (e.g., all issues in our repositories and encoded in project backlogs).
+We should add items to our team backlog when we have capacity to do the work in the next 3 cycles, and when those items are ready to be prioritized over all the other work that we *could* do (e.g., all issues in our repositories and encoded in project backlogs).

 :::{tip}